 Colours aren't always 100% identical between pins since pins come in different batches and from various locations; however, if there are significant colour differences that can point to the pin being fake.

 If you're buying a pin and the price is incredibly low, either because it is in a job-lot or very cheap, this should raise a bit of a flag.

 If a low edition popular pin is selling for $20 when it normally sells for $100 be very cautious.

 Look for the official Pin Trading logo

-Every official Disney Pin should have a Pin Trading logo on the back.
+Some official Disney pins won't have a Pin Trading logo like the WDI or DSSH pins.